JJHPhoto/pooaday-server/README.md

 # pooaday-server
-This is our express server for our app
+This is the express server for our app